Gabriella439/nixos-in-production/manuscript/BigPicture.md

   You could test uncommitted changes straight from your local project checkout.

-- There would be no multi-step publish and reference process
+- There would be no multi-step publication process

   All of the intermediate build products and internal references would be handled transparently by the Nix build tool.

 - The test itself would be managed by the Nix build tool

-  In other words, Nix would treat your test no differently than any other build product.
+  In other words, Nix would treat your integration test no differently than any other build product.
 Tests and their outputs *are* build products.

 - There would be no need to select the appropriate tests to rerun

-  Nix would automatically infer which tests depended on your project and rerun those.
+  The Nix build tool would automatically infer which tests depended on your project and rerun those.
 Other test runs and their results would be cached if their dependency tree did not include your changes.

 Some of these potential improvements are not specific to the Nix ecosystem.
 After all, you could attempt to create a script that automates the more painstaking multi-step process.
-However, you would likely run into several issues with respect to robustness and efficiency and inevitably reimplement what the Nix ecosystem gives you for free.
+However, you would likely need to reimplement large swaths of the Nix ecosystem for this automation to be sufficiently robust and efficient.
 For example:

-- Do you maintain an artifact repository or file server that you use for hosting intermediate build products?
+- Do you maintain an artifact repository or file server that you use for publishing and sharing intermediate build products?

-  Congratulations, you're implementing your own version of the `/nix/store`.
+  Congratulations, you're implementing your own version of the Nix store and caching system

 - Do you generate unique labels for intermediate software artifact to isolate them?